Audition Tips & Tricks for Actors

 The powers that be.
 The folks behind the desk, in the dark, eating their sandwiches, drinking their coffee, smoking their cigarettes, and taking their notes.
 All the while, ignoring you.

-When I walked in the room, I used to think I was at their mercy for two minutes.
+When actors walk in the room, they usually think they are subject to .
 Now I walk in and think the exact opposite.
 They're at my mercy for two minutes.
 I can make 'em laugh, cry, or at least yawn.
 Whatever the case, I'll be having fun.

 But don't ask who they are.
 Introductions waste time, time you could use for showing off your acting chops.